Inslee to hold televised address Monday evening to announce ‘enhanced strategies’ on coronavirus

 Gov. Jay Inslee will speak to Washington residents in a televised address Monday evening and lay out new plans for fighting the novel coronavirus outbreak.

-The address is scheduled for 5:30 p.m. and will be live-streamed on TVW, the state government channel, and provided to other TV stations.
+The address is scheduled for 5:30 p.m. and will be live-streamed on TVW, the state government channel, seattletimes.com and provided to other TV stations.

 The announcement will involve “enhanced strategies to mitigate the COVID-19 outbreak,” the governor’s office said in a news release.